 “For many years, Indigenous people have protested Columbus Day because it celebrates colonialism, oppression, and injustice inflicted on Indigenous peoples,” Navajo Nation President Jonathan Nez said.
 “Observing Indigenous Peoples’ Day allows citizens to recognize our rich heritage and represents a step toward healing and growth.”

-New Mexico’s Indigenous Peoples’ Day bill, technically known as House Bill 100, was approved by the New Mexico State Legislature in March.
-But before the law even made the holiday legitimate, however, the state’s native tribes had already begun to act on their own volition to reclaim Columbus Day.
-Nez signed off on a proclamation to declare the holiday Indigenous Peoples’ Day instead for his people in 2017.
+New Mexico’s Indigenous Peoples’ Day bill, technically known as House Bill 100, was approved by the New Mexico State Legislature in March 2019.
+But before the law even made the holiday legitimate, the state’s native tribes had already begun to act on reclaiming Columbus Day.
+For example, Jonathan Nez signed off on a proclamation to establish Indigenous Peoples’ Day for his people in 2017.

-Navajo tribe leaders said that they hope the renaming of the public holiday will inspire people and especially the Navajo youth.
-The renewed holiday is also intended to be a reminder to the public of the country’s true history and instill it with an appreciation for Indigenous culture.
+Navajo tribe leaders said that they hope that the new holiday will inspire people throughout New Mexico and beyond, especially the Navajo youth, to think about the country’s true history and appreciate Indigenous culture.

-The Native American population in New Mexico is estimated to be 12 percent of the state population, and there are currently 23 Indigenous tribes that exist there.
-Thus, the new law is a part of a larger effort on behalf of Indigenous activists to raise awareness of the genocides committed against Native Americans and protect their rights.
+Opposition to Columbus Day had long been particularly strong in New Mexico, where Indigenous peoples coming from 23 different tribes make up about 11 percent of the state population.
+The adoption of Indigenous Peoples’ Day is a part of a larger effort statewide for Indigenous activists seeking to raise awareness of the genocides committed against Native Americans and protect their rights.

-According to the El Paso Times, activists in Santa Fe recently lobbied the city to discontinue the annual re-enactment of a 17th Century Spanish conquistador reclaiming the city.
+For example, according to the El Paso Times, activists in Santa Fe recently lobbied the city to discontinue the annual re-enactment of a 17th-century Spanish conquistador reclaiming the city.

-“The shift to Indigenous Peoples’ Day sends a strong message to the descendants of the people who once were sought to be extinguished that there’s a renewed appreciation for their resiliency and contribution to our great state,” Lente continued.
+“The shift to Indigenous Peoples’ Day sends a strong message to the descendants of the people who once were sought to be extinguished that there’s a renewed appreciation for their resiliency and contribution to our great state,” said Rep. Lente.
 “It is a time to reflect on our understanding of our country’s history, both the good and the bad.”